dTao Introduction

 Does my staking change in dTao?

 Any tao staked prior to dTao is now staked to root.
-This will be done automatically for you.
+This was done automatically.
+Basic staking is now called "Root Stake" or "staking to root."

 Staking actions now have a cost.